 The approach applied in the conceptual design and cost estimate is commensurate with the technical criteria and direction set by Con Edison.
 The cost of major equipment was derived mainly from budgetary vendor quotations and data available in-house at PB Power.
 The costs for other specific major scope of work such as the demolition and soil remediation, etc. were derived from specialized contractor's quotations.
+The cost for specific major scope of work such as the retrofit of SCR and CO System for Unit 10/100 including all required refurbishment were derived from a turnkey EPC quote from vendor familiar with NYC construction.

 In general, the equipment and conceptual arrangement have similarly been taken from PB Power's previous work and modified as necessary to meet the requirements of the scope of work considered herein.
-The package boiler plant arrangements presented in this Investment Grade Study are considered functional but are not fully optimized.
-We have been careful to apply the same principles in the conceptual design and cost estimates for all the other scope of work under this option.
+The package boilers and the retrofit of SCR/CO system into Unit 100 arrangements presented in this Investment Grade Study are considered functional but are not fully optimized.
+We have been careful to apply the same principles in the conceptual design and cost estimates for all the other scope of work to upgrade Unit 10/100 under the Option 3A.

-Contingencies and fees included in the cost estimate are based only on the scope estimated.
-That is, the contingency percentages have been applied to all equipment and scope identified under Option 2 - Package Boilers.
+Contingencies and fees included in this investment grade study estimate are based only on the scope estimated.
+That is, the contingency percentages have been applied to all equipment and scope of identified under Option 3A.

-3.2 Specific Assumptions
+3.2 Specific Assumptions for Upgrade of Existing Annex Unit

-The cost estimates and conceptual design materials for this option were generated using the general assumptions stated earlier in this report together with the following assumptions that are specific to this scope.
+The cost estimate and conceptual design materials for the upgrade of Unit 10/100 were produced using the general assumptions stated earlier in this report together with the following assumptions that are specific to this scope.
 PB Power has made the following assumptions based on the information and technical criteria provided by Con Edison, as well as other good engineering practices and practicalities for an economical commercial project.